ConnectWithNoor/learning-genai/2. openai-functions/readme.md

   3. Check if the model has asked to call the function.
   4. Get the function aurgement (raw) from the model response and parse it to get the actual object containing the aurgment.
   5. Pass the aurgemnt to the function calling and get the response.
-  6. For better aurguments, use the system prompt (check code).
+  6. For better arguments, use the system prompt (check code).
   7. keep the context maintain sequencially (check 1.2 and source code)
   8. Again call the model with all the updated context and it will generate the approriate answer back to you based on the context history.